datasets/awesome-data/machine-learning-data.md

 ---
 title: Machine Learning / Statistical Data
-description: Examples of machine learning datasets
+description: Examples of machine learning datasets.
+keywords: machine learning datasets, examples of ml data
 ---

 Machine learning is used as a general term for computational data analysis: using data to makes inferences and predictions.
 Interpreted broadly it includes computational statistics, data analytics, data mining and a good portion of data science.